rudderlabs/rudderstack-docs/installing-and-setting-up-rudderstack/README.md

 * You can then login to your Google Analytics account and verify that events are delivered.
 Go to `MainPage` -&gt; `RealTime` -&gt; `Events`. _RealTime_ view is important as the other dashboards can sometimes take 24 to 48 hours to refresh.
 * You can use our [JavaScript](../rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/), [Android](../rudderstack-sdk-integration-guides/rudderstack-android-sdk/), or [iOS](../rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md) SDKs for sending events from your app.

+## Why do I need a RudderStack account?

+A RudderStack account is not required, but our dashboard (control plane) is the easeist way to setup sources, destinations and transformations.
+RudderStack hosts the control plane free for Open Source users.
+You can also choose to use our open-source [config-generator](https://github.com/rudderlabs/config-generator) if you don't want to use the hosted control plane, but the config generator lacks certain features like Transformations and LiveDebugger.

+{% hint style="info" %}
+The hosted control plane is only used for configuration and does not have access to your data or data plane.
+The LiveDebugger can temporarily stream events from your data plane for debugging but only for a limited time, and it does not persist your data.
+{% endhint %}

 ## Contact Us